 5. Pilot Gas Stations

-A great alternative to finding shower facilities is buying a solar shower for your vehicle.
-They only require a one time purchase and you can shower whenever you want!
-There's nothing quite like bathing in the great outdoors!!!
-Our top picks for solar showers are below.
-You can click on the image to learn more about the products or to purchase through Amazon; they range between $10 - $100.
+A great alternative to finding shower facilities is to buy a portable solar shower system for your vehicle.
+They only require a one time purchase and you can shower whenever or wherever you want!

 Portable showers come in a wide range of styles to suit your needs.
 Prices vary from $10 to upwards of $100 depending on how efficient you want your system to be.
 See our top picks for portable solar showers below.

 If all else fails you can always stay for a night or two at a motel.
 This is usually a last resort for us as we like to try and save as much money as we can, but if you can afford it why not?!
 Sometimes you are just desperate for a shower.
 A shower where you can take as long as you want and don't have to worry about wearing flip flops or carrying around a bag with all your toiletries!
 And sometimes it's nice to just sleep in a real bed where you can watch television.

 Road-side motels in the USA can be fairly inexpensive ranging between $40 to $60.
 The cheapest motel chain is Motel 6.
 You can check out their website if you would like to see if they have any cheap rooms available where you plan to travel.
 Another great website for finding good deals on hotel rooms is Hotels.com.
 They have a program where after you have booked 10 nights through them you will get a bonus night free.